sweetalert2/sweetalert2/DONATIONS.md

 Your contribution will be greatly appreciated!

-# Backers
+# Sponsors

-Backer is a company or a person who donated 100 USD or more.
-Backers are listed here, in [README](https://github.com/sweetalert2/sweetalert2#backers), and in [SweetAlert2's official homepage](https://sweetalert2.github.io/#backers) (65K+ unique visitors per month).
-All backers have priority support via GitHub issues.
+Sponsor is a company or a person who donated 100 USD or more.
+Sponsors are listed here, in [README](https://github.com/sweetalert2/sweetalert2#sponsors), and in [SweetAlert2's official homepage](https://sweetalert2.github.io/#sponsors) (75K+ unique visitors per month).
+All sponsors have priority support via GitHub issues.

 - **[FlowCrypt](http://flowcrypt.com)** (200 EUR + 30 USD worth of BTC and ETH)
     > Thanks for the awesome work!